 However, there are dozens of other cannabinoids that are potentially useful too.
 This is the case whether you combine them with THC and CBD or attempt to extract them.
-Those with limited knowledge of cannabinol (CBN) believe it is practically irrelevant, as most are not aware of its usefulness.
+Those with limited knowledge of cannabinol (CBN) believe it is practically irrelevant, as most are unaware of its usefulness.

 In this article, we will perform an in-depth analysis of CBN.
-Then, with this knowledge, you can decide if it is something you would be interested in using.
+Then, with this knowledge, you can decide if it is something you are interested in using.

 What Is CBN?

-Since CBN is the breakdown of THC as the psychoactive compounds ages, people often dismiss it.
+Since CBN is the breakdown of THC as the intoxicating compound ages, people often dismiss it.
 After all, you only find it in stale buds, so how useful can it be?

 However, recent research has determined that CBN potentially has an array of medicinal benefits.
 According to Steep Hill Labs, it is the most sedative of all cannabinoids.
-Just 5mg of CBN is the equivalent of 10mg of Valium in body relaxation terms.
-Although CBN has some psychoactive properties (it is derived from THC after all), they are about 10% as potent.
+Just 5mg of CBN is reportedly the equivalent of 10mg of Valium in body relaxation terms.
+Although CBN has some intoxicating properties (it is derived from THC, after all), they are about 10% as potent.

 What Is the Difference Between CBN & CBD?

-CBD is one of the most abundant cannabinoids in weed and can comprise up to 40% of cannabis resin.
-It doesn’t cause consumers to get high and people generally use it for medicinal rather than recreational purposes.
+CBD is one of the most abundant cannabinoids in marijuana and can comprise up to 40% of cannabis resin.
+It doesn’t cause consumers to get high, and people generally use it for medicinal rather than recreational purposes.
 CBD produces anxiolytic effects that reduce the hallucinogenic effects of THC.
 Unlike CBN, CBD does not appear after oxidation as it is already abundant in the plant.

-CBD directly acts on the endocannabinoid system (ECS) to influence anandamide production.
+CBD directly acts on the endocannabinoid system (ECS) to influence anandamide levels.
 As already mentioned, CBN only occurs by the exposure of weed to air and the subsequent degradation of THC.

 The benefits of CBN are manifold.
 First and foremost, CBN is by far the most potent sedative of any identified marijuana compound.
 It may help you get a restful night’s sleep without the grogginess or side effects of prescription sleeping pills.
 Evidence of its ability to treat insomnia goes back as far as 1976.
 A study from 1995 on insomniac mice all but proved its efficacy concerning promoting better sleep.